kamisenpai/hello-world/README.md

 //
 //
 Well this is interesting, git is pretty neat
-I am changing things but my man program isn't changing yet
+I am changing things but my main program isn't changing yet